-- 4. Enter the name that you wish to find in the textbox located below the entries. - If you enter the first few letters of the name, the Phonebook entries are listed starting with the first entry matching your input. - 6.
-To view the highlighted entry, press the View soft key.
+- Enter the name that you wish to find in the textbox located below the entries. - If you enter the first few letters of the name, the Phonebook entries are listed starting with the first entry matching your input. - To view the highlighted entry, press the View soft key or the key.